Skip to main content

 Climate And Weather

 The island experiences a tropical oceanic climate moderated by the Pacific Ocean, with temperatures averaging 26 to 28 degrees Celsius.
 Rainfall is variable and influenced by the Intertropical Convergence Zone, with wetter conditions generally from May to December.
-Currents from both the equatorial and Humboldt systems converge near Malpelo, creating the nutrient upwelling that supports the exceptional marine productivity.
+Currents from both the equatorial and Humboldt systems converge near Malpelo, creating the nutrient upwelling that supports exceptional marine productivity.
 Sea conditions can be rough with strong currents and swells.

 Human History